Mike Hosking: The high cost of being a winner

 And the thing about Hager was that he was a winner.

-He'd taken a side that was outside the world top 10 and put them in at number 3.
+He'd taken a side that was outside the world top 10 and taken them to number 3.

 In other words he had done what elite coaches are hired to do - be victorious.

-This was a side that was a genuine prospect at world champs and Olympic games.
+This was a side that was a genuine prospect at the world champs and Olympic games.

 This was a side that outshone their male counterparts.